AkshayJay29/quiz/README.md

 * The website should have a meaningful and bright design, appealing to the users.

-* Provide clear instructions that are easy to understand and follow for the user.
+* Provide clear instructions, to complete the quiz, that are easy to understand and follow for the user.

 * Provide the user with useful social media links that can facilitate future interaction with the brand.